 "Y-yes, sir," I said.

-Rodrigo looked between us unsure of what to make of us.
+Rodrigo looked on, unsure of what to make of us.
 "Very well.
 Where are you bringing him?"

 "We have a medic.
 I'm bringing him there now."

-Rodrigo looked to Lolan for confirmation and Lolan nodded.
+Rodrigo looked to Lolan for confirmation.
+He nodded.

-Rodrigo looked me in the eyes.
+Rodrigo turned to me, leering.
 "I'm watching you," he said.
 "Races don't cooperate.
 It doesn't work.
 When you find yourselves at each other's throats, neither of you will be welcome here again."
 I couldn't help but agree.

-He turned and walked with heavy feet back into the building he came from.
+He walked away with heavy feet, back into the building he came from.

-"Well, he has high hopes for this whole colony thing," I said it out loud in the way I talk to Chipry or myself.
+"Well, he has high hopes for this whole colony thing," I said out loud, in the way I talked to Chipry.
 Lolan's slight chuckle surprised me.
 I wasn't used to having other people around.
 It was kind of nice.

 We finished quenching our thirst and walked over to the hill overlooking the tents.
-I scanned through the grouping of colorful tents that I knew as the Gnome's section and spotted Zef, outside his tent, cooking something over a fire.
+I scanned through the grouping of colorful tents that I knew as the Gnome's section and spotted Zef sitting by a campfire.
+He was cooking something.